jakeswenson/BitBetter/README.md

 ```
 ## Building BitBetter

-Now that you've set up your build environment, you can run the main `BitBetter/build.sh` script to generate a modified version of the `bitwarden/api` and `bitwarden/identity` docker images.
+Now that you've set up your build environment, you can **run the main build script** to generate a modified version of the `bitwarden/api` and `bitwarden/identity` docker images.

 From the BitBetter directory, simply run:
 ```bash
 ./build.sh
 ```

 This will create a new self-signed certificate in the `.keys` directory one does not already exist and then create a modified version of the official `bitwarden/api` called `bitbetter/api` and a modified version of the `bitwarden/identity` called `bitbetter/identity`.
-You may now simply edit your bitwarden docker-compose.yml to utilize the modified image.
+You may **now simply edit your bitwarden docker-compose.yml to utilize the modified image**.

 Edit your  `/path/to/bwdata/docker/docker-compose.yml`.